Wayne0758/Runtime_Systems_Project/README.md

 | Recursive Calls    | Not Supported | 78% (Depth ≤ 15) |
 | Calls within Loops | 100%          | 89%              |

+### Conclusion

+While Kotlin introduces more expressive features and runtime optimizations (e.g., coroutines and null safety), Java often benefits from more predictable performance due to its mature JIT optimizations and simpler bytecode.
+Developers optimizing for ART/JVM should balance Kotlin’s modern features with Java’s predictable runtime efficiency based on the project’s specific needs.